Maamannan (soundtrack)

-Maamannan is the soundtrack to the 2023 Tamil-language political drama film of the same name directed by Mari Selvaraj and starred Vadivelu, and Udhayanidhi Stalin.
-The music and original score is composed by A. R. Rahman, replacing Selvaraj's norm composer Santhosh Narayanan, for their first-time collaboration.
+Maamannan is the soundtrack to the 2023 Tamil-language political drama film of the same name directed by Mari Selvaraj and starring Vadivelu.
+The music and original score is composed by A. R. Rahman, replacing Mari's norm composer Santhosh Narayanan, for their first-time collaboration.
 Lyrics for the songs were written by Yugabharathi, while one song was written by Arivu.
 The album was released on 1 June 2023 at an audio launch event held in Chennai.

 Background

-Rahman, in an interview to The New Indian Express writer Chokita Paul, explained his stance on scoring Maamannan as it was "essential to venture beyond comfort zone" and attributed that the "emerging talents bring a fresh perspective to the table and possess a striking vision and an innovative approach to storytelling that invigorates him" calling it as a "liberating feeling", as the film discusses about several themes including inequality.
-He began recording the score for the film on late-October 2022.
-In May 2023, Vadivelu had recorded a song for the film called "Raasa Kannu", which released as a single on 19 May 2023.
-Vadivelu also performed the song at the film's audio launch event.
-While discussing with Selvaraj, Rahman had expected the music to be on the lines of Kizhakku Cheemayile (1993), however he asked him for a song that sounds similar to Bob Marley's "Zion Train", which resulted him to compose a reggae number "Jigu Jigu Rail".
-Since Selvaraj felt that the stories are not only meant for the people who are familiar with them, but also from foreigners to experience and understand them, and the effective tool when taking local stories to the world is music.
+Rahman, in an interview with The New Indian Express said it was "essential to venture beyond my comfort zone" and attributed that the "emerging talents bring a fresh perspective to the table.
+They possess a striking vision and an innovative approach to storytelling that invigorates me", calling it a "liberating feeling" to venture into new territory rather than continue with the familiar.
+In May 2023, Vadivelu recorded a song.
+The song, later titled "Raasa Kannu", was released as a single on 19 May.
+Vadivelu also performed the song at the film's audio launch.
+Mari noted that Rahman had expected the music to be on the lines of Kizhakku Cheemayile (1993); however he asked him for a song that sounds similar to Bob Marley's "Zion Train", which resulted in him composing the Westernised number "Jigu Jigu Rail".
+Mari said he wanted even non-Indians to watch and understand the film, and felt an effective tool when taking local stories to the world is music.

 Release

 "Raasa Kannu" released as the first single on 19 May 2023, followed by "Jigu Jigu Rail" on 27 May.
-The film's audio launch event was held on 1 June 2023 at the Jawaharlal Nehru Stadium in Chennai, with the presence of the cast and crew, along with noted celebrities such as Pa.
-Ranjith, A. R. Murugadoss, Mysskin, Pandiraj, H. Vinoth, Vijay Antony, Kavin, Kamal Hassan, Sivakarthikeyan, Vetrimaaran, S. J. Suryah, Pradeep Ranganathan, Soori, Vignesh Shivan and Boney Kapoor attending the event.
+The audio launch was held on 1 June 2023 at the Nehru Stadium, Chennai.
 Rahman and his musical team performed the songs from the film live.

-A reprised version of the song "Nenjame Nenjame" performed by Deva, was released as a single on 12 July 2023.
+A reprise version of the song "Nenjame Nenjame" performed by Deva, was released as a single on 12 July 2023.